-Meeting the objectives of the Paris Agreement calls for us to halve global greenhouse gas emissions by 2030 just seven years to replace swathes of high-emission technologies with lowcarbon alternatives.
-In terms of energy, system designed around fossil fuels and installing a new one - as fast as we can.
+Meeting the objectives of the Paris Agreement calls for us to halve global greenhouse gas emissions by 2030 - just seven years to replace swathes of high-emission technologies with lowcarbon alternatives.
+In terms of energy, this means leaving behind a traditional system designed around fossil fuels and installing a new one - as fast as we can.